ashwini-kr-sharma/01-genetic-interactions-in-cancer/README.md

 You first task wil we to define a **project proposal**, which should include

--   list of planned analysis steps
+-   summary of literature on this dataset
--   milestones (important achievements)
--   deliverables (what kind of result will I produce for each milestone)?
+-   questions you want to address
 -   approximate timetable

 You will present this project proposal together with a literature review